communitiesuk/auto-ml-pipeline/README.md

 To use custom steps, pass the pre_processing_pipeline_steps to the model_pipeline function using the custom_pre_processing_steps parameter.

-If the custom_pre_processing_steps paramter is removed the default pre-processing pipeline will be used: FilterFeatures(), StandardScaler()
+If the custom_pre_processing_steps parameter is removed the default pre-processing pipeline will be used: FilterFeatures(), StandardScaler()

 ```python